 - 1. Open the latch and disconnect the touchpad cable from the system board. - 2.
-Remove the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 3.
-Peel off the tape from the touchpad. - 4.
-Remove the two (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly.
+Remove the three screws (M1.6x2) that secure the touchpad bracket to the palm-rest and keyboard assembly. - 3.
+Lift the touchpad bracket off the palm-rest and keyboard assembly. - 4.
+Peel the tape off the touchpad.

-5. Lift the touchpad off the palm-rest and keyboard assembly.
+- 5. Remove the two screws (M2x2) that secure the touchpad to the palm-rest and keyboard assembly. - 6.
+Lift the touchpad off the palm-rest and keyboard assembly.